History

 The Medieval Academy of America held its 1974 meeting in conjunction with the Medieval Institute's annual May conference, confirming the place of the Kalamazoo conference in the field.
 The local philanthropist Irving Gilmore gave the financial support that made this joint meeting possible.
 It was with this ninth conference in 1974 that the number of sessions topped 100.
 The subsequent growth of the conference in both prestige and size may be traced to the appointment in 1975 of Otto Gründler, first as associate director and then in the following year as Sommerfeldt's successor as the director of the Medieval Institute.

 The name of the conference was changed in 1979 to the International Congress on Medieval Studies, a designation that more accurately reflected the scope and ambition of the event, which by that time featured more than 200 sessions.
 On the occasion of the twentieth anniversary of the first conference on medieval studies, in 1982, the Medieval Academy of America assisted in the celebration by holding its annual meeting once again in conjunction with the congress.
 Through the 1980s and 1990s and into the twenty-first century, the congress continued to grow, with more than 300 sessions in 1984, more than 400 in 1994, more than 500 in 1998 and more than 600 in 2003.
 The congress now boasts hundreds of sessions, including sessions of papers, roundtables, panel discussions, workshops, demonstrations and performances.
-The 2020 congress was canceled as the COVID-19 pandemic gripped the world, and the 2021 and 2022 congresses are being held virtually.
+The 2020 congress was canceled as the COVID-19 pandemic gripped the world, and the 2021 and 2022 congresses were held virtually.
+The congress returned to Kalamazoo in 2023 as a hybrid event, and continues to this day.

 With a promised gift from Georgian Rawlinson Tashjian and David Reitler Tashjian, the Richard Rawlinson Center was established in 1994 under the aegis of the Medieval Institute.
 There quickly followed a series of National Endowment for the Humanities summer programs on Anglo-Saxon topics directed or co-directed by Paul E. Szarmach, who succeeded Gründler as the institute's director in 1995.
 The center began sponsoring speakers and sessions at the congress in 1996 and launched its publication series in 2000.
-The Paul E. Szarmach Prize for a first article in Anglo-Saxon Studies was first awarded in 2018.
+The Paul E. Szarmach Prize for a first article on a topic in the culture and history of early medieval England was first awarded in 2018.

 The Otto Gründler Book Prize, established by then WMU president Diether H. Haenicke, for an outstanding book in any field of medieval studies was first awarded at the International Congress on Medieval Studies in 1997, and the Medieval Institute continues to award the prize annually